 So don't fret.
 While this can be a stressful experience for both cat and cat parent, we’ve got lots of advice here for you to ease you through your next house move, so hopefully everything will be stress-free for everybody involved.
 Here are the best tips and tricks for how to move house with a cat.

 How to move house with a cat: Before the move

-A few days to a few weeks before the move, you can start preparing your home and your cat for what's to come.
+Within a few weeks before the move, you should start preparing your home and your cat for what's to come.
 Here's what you can do.

-2. You could also invest in some calming diffusers to create a general atmosphere of calm at your current house, something which you can also have at your new house to create a sense of continuity.
+2. Invest in some calming diffusers to help create a general atmosphere of calm at your current house, something which you can also have at your new house to create a sense of continuity.
 Install these in the weeks leading up to your house move.

-3. It’s important to keep to your usual routine with your cat as much as possible during this time of change.
+3. Keep to your usual routine with your cat as much as possible during this time of change.
 Where possible, feed them at the same time as usual, let them out at the same time as usual (if you do), and so on.
 Make sure to reserve some time for play and affection, too.
 Structure will help keep your cat calm during a time of stress.

-4. If you’re going to be moving a significant distance away, take the time to register with a new vet if you're moving far away before the move so that’s all ready exactly when you might need it.
+4. Take the time to register with a new vet if you're moving far away before the move so that’s all ready exactly when you might need it.

 How to move house with a cat: During the move

-Before your cat is given unrestricted access at the new place, you might want to spend some time giving it a good clean, especially if another cat has been living at the property.
+1. Before your cat is given unrestricted access at the new place, spend some time giving it a good clean, especially if another cat has been living at the property.
 Pay attention to areas at 'cat height', such as walls and so on, as this will be where the strongest smells are.

-It’s a wise idea to unpack as much of your belongings as possible before introducing your cat to the new home, as this will reduce how much you disturb them or scare them.
+3. Unpack as much of your belongings as possible before introducing your cat to the new home, as this will reduce how much you disturb them or scare them.
 Moving boxes can be loud, and you don't want to freak your cat out any further.

 How to move house with a cat: After the move